 Graduation Requirements.
 Students must complete one of the prescribed engineering curricula as described in the departmental listings.
-These prescribed courses satisfy the curriculum requirements of the Accreditation Board for Engineering and Technology.
-The evaluation of advanced standing of transfer students in the Statement of Equivalence is based on meeting these requirements.
+These prescribed courses satisfy the general criteria for baccalaureate level programs as defined by the Accreditation Board for Engineering and Technology.
+The evaluation of advanced standing of transfer students in the Statement of Equivalence is based on meeting these criteria.
 The Department Chair or Freshman Engineering Coordinator may waive the requirement for GE 100 and/or GE 199.
 The requirement will be replaced with a free elective.

-In addition to other requirements set forth on pages 266-268 of this catalog, the student's grade point average must meet the following minimums for all work taken at Valparaiso University:
+In addition to other requirements set forth on pages 271-272 of this catalog, the student's grade point average must meet the following minimums for all work taken at Valparaiso University:

 - 1. A cumulative GPA of 2.00 in all work. - A cumulative GPA of 2.00 in mathematics and science.
-Computer science courses are included in the engineering major for Computer Engineering majors and in this category for non-Computer Engineering majors.

-A cumulative GPA of 2.00 in the engineering major.
+Computer science courses are included in the category below for Computer Engineering majors and in this category for non-Computer Engineering majors. - A cumulative GPA of 2.00 in the engineering major.
 This includes courses identified with the student's departmental prefix (i.e., CE, ECE, and ME, respectively) and all general engineering courses (GE).